taemincode/taemincode.github.io/_posts/2025-08-18-logistic-regression.md

 $$
 <br><br>
 It looks very complicated, right?
 Let's dive in to the specific details so that you will eventually understand what's happening in this formula.<br>
 First, you have to understand the difference between a `cost` and a `loss`.
 The main difference is that loss is for only one example and cost is for all the examples (the sum of all the loss).
-The formula for binary cross entropy derives from this formula for calculating a single loss:<br>
+The formula for binary cross entropy derives from this formula for calculating a single loss:<br><br>
 $$
 L\left(f_{\vec{w},b}\left(\vec{x}^{(i)}\right),\, y^{(i)}\right) =
 \begin{cases}